liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 ### Inline Images / Icon Images

 An icon's image helps the reader identify the icon in the UI.
-Follow these steps to include a icon image inline in your article's Markdown text:
+Follow these steps to include an icon image inline in your article's Markdown text:

 1. Take a snapshot of the icon.
 2. Crop the image to remove unrelated content from around the icon.
-3. Resize the image's height to no greater than 20 pixels. **Important:** Make sure to keep the aspect ration.
+3. Resize the image's height to no greater than 20 pixels. **Important:** Make sure to keep the aspect ratio.
 4. In the Markdown text, include the icon image in parentheses.

 Inline icon image example Markdown: